rcarrata/rcarrata.github.io/_posts/2023-09-05-aro-expose-agw.md

 ### AppGW Load Balancer Application Certificates

-The AppGW and our apps deployed will need to have the proper certificates attached, due to the AppGW will check also against the backend, if the certificated presented is valid and have the proper FQDN.
+The AppGW and our deployed apps will need to have the proper certificates attached, because the AppGW will also check against the backend whether the certificate presented is valid and has the proper FQDN.

 * Generate SSL certificates using Let's Encrypt's Certbot tool: